Telluride Neuromorphic Cognition Engineering Workshop :: Travel + Condo

 Do NOT rent a car during the Workshop because everything in Telluride is within walking distance.

-- The flight into Telluride from Denver can sometimes be a little rough.
+- The flight to the Telluride region from Denver can sometimes be a little rough.
 Consider eating your meals after you arrive.

 - Telluride is at an elevation of 8,750 ft (2,670 m).
 This means you will probably have to take it easy for 2-3 days before you exert yourself much.
 Caffeine and alcohol both accentuate high-altitude effects.
 Drinking lots of water will help with acclimation and ameliorate any dehydration headaches.